 After a Procurement Card transaction occurs, the expense posts to the UC Davis General Ledger.
-At that time, the Procurement Card reconciliation process documents what type of expense was made on the Procurement Card, identifies the business purpose of the transaction, requires the attaching of the supporting receipt documentation, and indicates what account(s) should be charged for the expense.
+The Procurement Card reconciliation process identifies the type of expense, the business purpose, the supporting receipt documentation, and the account(s) to be charged.

-- The process for applying for the card and the training requirements are not changing.
+- The process for applying for the card and the training requirements has not changed.

-- The deadlines and importance of completing the reconciliation process in a timely fashion will remain unchanged.
+- The deadlines and importance of completing the reconciliation process in a timely fashion remain unchanged.

-- The allowable uses for the Procurement Card will not change.
+- The allowable uses for the Procurement Card have not changed.

 - Improve and expedite the Procurement Card reconciliation process

 - Add ability to process multiple reconciliations at one time

 - Centralize card reconciliation process for Travel Card and Procurement Card in one system, AggieTravel

 - Previous platform for P-Card reconciliation, Kuali Financial System (KFS), will be replaced by Aggie Enterprise in several years.